-The Chair further suggested that future meetings contain a 20-minute private session at the end of each future meeting for the DSO Panel Members and DSO Panel Manager without staff present.
-The Chair felt that this would preserve and demonstrate its independence.
+The Chair further suggested that future meetings contain a 20-minute private session at the end of each future meeting for the DSO Panel Members and DSO Panel Manager without staff present where panel members could air any concerns or issues they wanted to.
+In line with good corporate governance, this would ensure the Panel's independence.

-No new conflicts of interest were declared, although it was recognised for transparency that Janine Michael's CSE was undertaking work on behalf of the NGED DNO.
+No new conflicts of interest were declared, although it was recognised for transparency that Janine Michael's CSE was undertaking work on behalf of NGED DNO.

-2. DSO Structure Change & NGED Executive Structure DSO Structure
+2. DSO Executive Structure Change & NGED Executive Structure DSO Executive Structure

-Cathy introduced the item by outlining that the DSO had effectively been in place for a year, and that the updated structure reflected the learning over that period, as well as her input having joined as DSO Managing Director and pledged to review it within her first two months.
+Cathy introduced a revised DSO Executive structure, noting that the DSO had effectively been in place for a year, and that the updated structure reflected the learning over that period, as well as her input having joined as DSO Managing Director.
 Assurance was given that Trade Unions had been engaged with as part of the work.

-It was highlighted that the DSO had begun to position itself as separate from NGED internally to highlight its independence, and further governance work would be enacted to functionally separate its structures.
+It was highlighted that the DSO was seeking to create a clearer separate identify within NGED to highlight its independence and the importance of its role.